KronoSeptic15/SeventysBlossomKiller_GorillaTag/README.md

 # SeventysBlossomKiller for Gorilla Tag
-Gets rid of the Cherry Blossoms in the Forest.
+Gets rid of the Leaves in the Forest.